 Just as you know which of your internal sales reps are successful and which are not (and why), you know which of your resellers, distributors and partners are successful and which are not.
 You understand and appreciate the habits and characteristics that separate them from the pack.
 It’s precisely those traits that you want to replicate across your entire indirect sales network.

 If you can measure it, you can incent it.

-So, consider rewarding your resellers and distributors for performing the behaviours that generate success now, and that will still be generating success 10 years from now, independent of any particular sales incentive.
+So, consider rewarding your resellers and distributors for performing the behaviors that generate success now, and that will still be generating success 10 years from now, independent of any particular sales incentive.
 There’s a lot more to sales than just selling.

 Imitation is the sincerest form of flattery, and it’s also a good way to build a solid sales culture.

 Below are examples of effective sales activities, divided into pre- and post-sales categories.
 Naturally, not every item will apply to your business, so use them as a starting point and add as needed.
-Next, determine the relative importance of each behaviour, and how often you’d like to see that activity occur.
+Next, determine the relative importance of each behavior, and how often you’d like to see that activity occur.
 The reward value for each should align with the effort required.